What happens if you don’t pay your council tax?

 Couples who are married, living together, or in a civil partnership and joint owners or tenants will usually be held jointly and severally liable.
 This means any one person may be asked for the full amount payable and a summons will be issued to each person, in their sole name.

 I dispute that I owe the amount shown on the summons.
 What should I do?

-If you believe you are not liable for the council tax shown on the summons then you should contact us well before the court hearing date.
+If you believe you are not liable for the council tax shown on the summons then you should contact the Debt Management team on 0300 3030164 before the court hearing date.
 This may save you and the court a lot of time and inconvenience.

 What if I pay the full amount shown on the summons before the court hearing date?